-Everyone who is engaging in their faith will experience this eventually- at time when difficulties or despair set in, when doubts become overwhelming and God feels distant.
+Everyone who is engaging in their faith will experience this eventually- at a time when difficulties or despair set in, when doubts become overwhelming, and God feels distant.

 Prayer feels impossible and no long or short the length of the dry spell, there is no denying that it can be an especially painful or bewildering time.
 If this is what you are going through right now, then here are our five tips to help you and to remind you that you are not alone.